 “Yes,” Coco replied coldly.
 “Now, if you’ll excuse me.”
 She turned on Orzac, not caring if she was disrespectful towards him.

 Orzac, out of anger, right arm grew to a colossal size, slamming into the ground in front of her as it blocked her path.
 A foul stench of smell permuted in the air, making Coco nose crinkle, but she didn’t show any sign of discomfort, while the female Orcs all swooned as if they were in heat.

 “You will not leave until I said so.”
-Orzac stated with a growl, he glared at her for her disrespect.
+Orzac started with a growl; he glared at her for her disrespect.

 Coco took one annoyed look at Orzac, straightened herself up, went around his hand, and left.

 One thought on “Black Moon V4 Ch.
 5”